 Vanderbilt Center for Environmental Management (VCEMS) is directed by Dr. Mark Abkowitz Professor of Civil and Environmental Engineering and Professor of Engineering Management.

-- VCEMS provides the guidance and support for the interdisciplinary study of environmental management and policy issues, bringing faculty members and students together from various disciplines for collaborative study and research.
+- VCEMS provides the guidance and support for the interdisciplinary study of environmental engineering management and policy issues, bringing faculty members and students together from various disciplines for collaborative study and research.

-- The Center continues to build a sense of community within the environmental management and policy area at Vanderbilt so that we can recruit and educate the highest quality students, and attract and retain the highest quality faculty as the program continues to evolve.
+- The Center continues to build a sense of community within the environmental engineering management and policy area at Vanderbilt so that we can recruit and educate the highest quality students, and attract and retain the highest quality faculty as the program continues to evolve.